-5 Things Your Digital Destination Marketing Strategy Needs for 2021
+5 Things Your Digital Marketing Strategy Needs in 2022

 1) Futureproof Your Marketing Efforts

-As Google Chrome joins Safari and Firefox as a cookieless browser, it is now the time to collect your data.
-A major priority for 2021 is to grow your “owned-data” assets to futureproof your marketing efforts.
+A major priority for 2022 is to grow your “owned-data” assets to futureproof your marketing efforts.
+As we still wait for Google Chrome to join Safari and Firefox as a cookieless browser, the best thing to do now is collect your data.
 Start by collecting email addresses, cellular numbers, and zip codes of your audiences in any way that you can.
 These data sources are going to be keys to your future success.

 Another way to futureproof your marketing efforts is to develop relationships with key partners and stakeholders to establish cooperative data programs.
 Each of your local partners possesses audiences that can be used collectively to create highly-impactful campaigns.
 In 2021, look to leverage your crucial stakeholder relationship to run internal and cooperative marketing programs.
 For example, within Facebook Business Manager, there’s a feature that allows you to share custom audiences between ad accounts.